apache/incubator-graphar/python/README.md

 # GraphAr Python SDK

-GraphAr Python SDK provides Python bindings for the GraphAr C++ library, allowing user to work with GraphAr formatted graph data in Python environments.
+GraphAr Python SDK provides Python bindings for the GraphAr C++ library, allowing users to work with GraphAr formatted graph data in Python environments.
 It includes both a high-level API for data manipulation and a command-line interface for common operations.

 ## Installation

 ### Prerequisites

-- Python >= 3.7
+- Python >= 3.9
 - pip (latest version recommended)
 - CMake >= 3.15 (for building from source)
 - Apache Arrow >= 12.0 (for building from source)